• Home

 Arms outstretched, she twirled around on high heels, the spotlight following her as Lazarus bit into the creamy goodness of the eggplant and noodle.
 She looked down at him, and he raised his glass to her.

-Had to be bad news.
+It had to be bad news.

 “Yes.
 Round the clock.”